Network Operations Console (NOC) Business Rules

 Research & Analysis

 In the research phase, extensive efforts were put into understanding the target audience.
-Previously create personas and empathy maps were referenced and updated to identify pain points and needs.
-Competitive research allowed us to benchmark existing solutions, ensuring the NOC's business rules implementation would stand out in terms of usability and functionality
+Previously made personas and empathy maps were referenced and updated to identify potential pain points and needs.
+We conducted user interviews to gather insights into how different types of users would use the feature making sure we satisfied each user archetypes needs.

 Wireframe & Ideate

-Sketches were created to visualize the layout and flow of the sreens.
-Wireframes were developed to establish the basic structure and navigation.
+Sketches were created to visualize the layout and flow of the screens.
+From those sketches we designed wireframes to establish the basic structure and navigation.
 These wireframes served as the foundation for the subsequent design phases.
-We presented these wireframes to the stakeholders and potential users for feedback.
+We presented these wireframes to the stakeholders and users for feedback about layout and flow.

 Design & Iterate

-Collaborating with a co-worker, we developed the visuals using the established design system.
+We developed the visuals using our established design system.
 We iterated through concepts and identified what was good about each and used that information to inform the final design.

 Prototype & Test

 User testing was a crucial step to validate design decisions and gather real-world feedback.
-Participants interacted with the prototype, and their insights were collected to identify potential pain points or areas of improvement.
-This iterative process ensured that the NOC was refined based on actual user experiences.
+As users interacted with the prototype, I asked questions about what they were doing and their thought process.
+Gaining insight into the areas of improvement.
+This iterative process ensured that the NOC business rules was refined based on actual user experiences.

 Iterate & Deliver